santarl/windodge.py/README.md

 or clone, run_windodgepy.bat.

-you can also use the shortcut to run it with a minimized console window or use the hotkey ctrl+alt+d after copying the shortcut to desktop
+you can also use the shortcut to run it with a minimized console window or use the hotkey ctrl+alt+d after copying the shortcut to desktop or search for windodgepy in start menu and pin to start/taskbar

 # screenshots
 study session: